covcom/205CDE/07 JS syntax/README.md

 Let's get familiar with the debugger:

-1. Make sure you're viewing your webpage using the live privew in a new tab.
+1. Make sure you're viewing your webpage using the live preview in a new tab.
 This is important.
 1. Click on the Sources tab and open the notes.js file
 2. Click in the margin to add a breakpoint to the first line of the addItem() function.
 3. Refresh the browser, type in a new item and click the button.
 The execution will pause at the breakpoint without running line 5.